dugooder/a-job/README.md

 ####What is it?
 ---
-This project is a template to create a jobs for your system using C#.
+This project is a template to create jobs for your system using C#.

 ####Documentation
 ---